tbrycekelly/DPI-Scripts/readme.md

 ## Setup and Documentation

 The DPI-Scripts suite of processing scripts is split into three main modules: (1) segmentation, (2) classification, and (3) training; and is unified with the scripts in this repository.
+This pipeline uses OTSU Thresholding for segmentation and a DenseNet121 [[2]](#2) neural network for image classification.

 If you are new to linux and setting up a DPI-Scripts instance for the first time, please consider skimming the [Linux Help Guide](docs/Linux-Help-Guide.md).
 Otherwise, please follow below for the quick setup guide.